Our Movember tribute (Mannequin Challenge)

 What is Close Reading?

-2. Re-read and record important and unknown words.
+1. Read to get "the flow."2.
+Re-read and record important and unknown words.
 Discuss their meaning.

 3. Re-read to write the gist, or what the article is mostly about.